Michael-Brodsky/PG/src/lib/readme.md

 Collection of scientific and engineering numerical constants.

 ### fmath.h
-Collection of engineering and scientific math functions.
+Collection of scientific and engineering math functions.

 ### imath.h
 Collection of fast integer math functions.

+### units.h
+Collection of units of measure typedefs and conversion functions.